 Julia Lever is the Founder of CHASE.
 Julia set up the charity in 1991 after reading an article in a national newspaper about a hospice in Birmingham.
 After contacting the hospice and arranging a visit, Julia was determined to start a children’s hospice in the South East.

 Vice President Michael More-Molyneux has been involved in the charity since the very beginning.
 As owners of the Loseley Estate, the More-Molyneux family generously made their land available for the build of Christopher’s hospice, which is named in memory of their son Christopher.

 Vice President Tim Oliver, has donated a significant amount of his time to the charity over the last 15 years.
 He was a member of the Board of Trustees from 2004 to 2014, including Chair of Trustees of The Shooting Star Children’s Hospice.

 Kate founded The Shooting Star Trust in 1995 overseeing the build of Shooting Star House Children’s Hospice, which opened in August 2005.
-She is now Vice President of Shooting Star Chase and in 2007 was awarded the MBE.
+She was awarded an MBE in 2007.

 Michael Ball OBE has brought the world of music and stage to the charity with three star-studded concerts, raising money for vital transportation at both hospices to help children and teenagers enjoy days out.

 Samantha Bond has been Patron of Shooting Star Chase for 12 years.
 Samantha appeared on Who Wants To Be A Millionaire for Shooting Star Chase, alongside designer gardener Diamuid Gavin and officially opened our Twickenham Shop.

 Sir Vince Cable spearheaded a campaign across the Shooting Star Chase retail chain to encourage volunteers to give a helping hand, even lending a hand at our Teddington shop himself.